HIST 172: American Environmental History

 Examples of Required Writing Assignments

-Students will submit three one-to-two-page reading responses throughout the semester, reflecting upon content from an article or book chapter and integrating it with that of other course materials such as previous readings or lectures.
-Students will evaluate the author's argumentation and the reading's contribution to their own understanding of environmental history.
+Students will submit three one-to-two-page reading responses throughout the semester, reflecting upon content from a peer-reviewed article or book chapter and integrating it with that of other course materials such as required readings or lectures.
+Students will evaluate the author's thesis, use of evidence, and contribution to environmental historiography and to the student's own understanding of environmental history.

 Examples of Outside Assignments